Alec Pantaleo: 2014-15

 In his freshman year, Pantaleo made his collegiate debut at the Michigan State Open, claiming the title.
 An unseeded wrestler, he then went on to place second at the prestigious Cliff Keen Memorial Invitational and racked up an 8–4 dual record during regular season.
 At the Big Ten Conference Championships, he reached the consolation semifinals before being eliminated.
 At the NCAA tournament, he went 2–2.

 2015-16

 As a sophomore, Alec achieved All-American honors by placing sixth at the NCAA Division I national championships at 149 lbs.
 He pinned Drexel's fourth-seeded Matthew Cimato in 3:48 in the quarterfinal to secure his first All-American honor.

-A few weeks prior, Alec took third at the B1G conference championship with a 4–1 record, avenging an earlier season loss to former NCAA national champion Jason Tsirtsis with a 8–4 decision in the third-place bout.
+A few weeks prior, Alec took third at the B1G conference championship with a 4–1 record, avenging an earlier season loss to former NCAA national champion Jason Tsirtsis with an 8–4 decision in the third-place bout.
 He also earned third place at the Cliff Keen Las Vegas Invitational (Dec 4–5) with a 7–1 record.